The Thing (2011 film): Development

-Filming and post-production
+Filming and visual effects

-The film was shot in the anamorphic format on 35 mm film, as the director dislikes the look of films shot digitally.
+The film was shot in the anamorphic format on 35mm film, as the director dislikes the look of films shot digitally.
 The director chose not to fast cut the film, instead opting for a slower pace, hoping to build a sense of dread.
-The prequel was filmed in Pinewood Toronto Studios, Port Lands on March 22, 2010 and ended on June 28, 2010.
+The prequel was filmed in Pinewood Toronto Studios, Port Lands on March 22, 2010, and ended on June 28, 2010.
 On set, the director had a laptop computer which contained "a million" screen captures of the Carpenter film, which he used as a point of reference to keep the Norwegian camp visually consistent with the first film.
-Alec Gillis and Tom Woodruff Jr. of Amalgamated Dynamics created the practical creature effects for the film.
-In addition to creating the effects for the human-Thing transformations, Gillis, Woodruff and their team had the challenge of coming up with the look of the alien in the ice block unearthed by the Norwegians.
-While it was initially only intended to be shown as a silhouette, the director liked their designs and encouraged them to fully create the creature, which was realised by creating a monster suit that Tom Woodruff wore.
+Alec Gillis and Tom Woodruff Jr. of Amalgamated Dynamics (ADI) created the practical creature effects for the film.
+In addition to creating the visual effects for the human-Thing transformations, Gillis, Woodruff and their team had the challenge of coming up with the look of the alien in the ice block unearthed by the Norwegians.
+While it was initially only intended to be shown as a silhouette, the director liked their designs and encouraged them to fully create the creature, which was realized by creating a creature suit that Tom Woodruff wore.
 The effects team opted to use cable-operated animatronics over more complex hydraulic controls, as they felt they gave a more "organic feel".
 To emulate the creature effects of the first film, Heisserer revealed that traditional practical effects would be used on the creatures whenever possible.
-The film's computer-generated imagery was created by Image Engine, the effects house who worked on Neill Blomkamp's 2009 film District 9.
+The puppetry team also included several Canadian puppeteers, including Frank Meschkuleit, Gord Robertson, Rob Mills, Fred Stinson, Mike Petersen, Trish Leeper, Ron Stefaniuk, Karen Valleau, Ronnie Burkett, Matt Ficner, Jason Hopley, and Marty Stelnick; many of whom had worked on TV shows like Fraggle Rock and The Big Comfy Couch.
+The film's computer-generated imagery (CGI) was created by Image Engine, the visual effects house who worked on Neill Blomkamp's 2009 film District 9.